master-q/masterq-docs/presentations/20170806_verifast_stm32_osaka/20170806_verifast_stm32_osaka.md

 ![background](img/microsoft.png)

 * Connect the board to your PC using USB cable
-* Open cygwin terminal, and dowload application into the board:
+* Open cygwin terminal, and download application into the board:

 ```
 $ cd chibios-verifast/verifast_demo/STM32/RT-STM32F091RC-NUCLEO